Schwungus/nutpunch/README.md

 <img align="right" src=".github/assets/nutpunch256.png">

-> [!WARNING]
+> [!CAUTION]
-> Using NutPunch and UDP hole-punching makes sense **only if you're making a P2P networked game**.
-If you need server-based networking (**which is arguably much simpler to implement**), you're out of luck -- go elsewhere.
+> NutPunch implements **UDP-based peer-to-peer networking**.
+Use only if you know what you're getting yourself into. **Client-server architecture** is a lot more commonplace in games, and arguably much easier to implement and understand.
 You have been warned.
+Think for yourself to make the right decision.

-A UDP hole-punching library for REAL men (and women).
+NutPunch is a UDP hole-punching library for REAL men (and women).
 Header-only.
 Brutal.
 Written in plain C.

+Comes with a [public instance](#public-instance) for out-of-the-box integration.

 ## Troubleshooting

 UDP hole-punching can be finnicky at times, especially in non-standard networking environments.
 For that reason, this troubleshooting section comes before all else.
 If you're having connectivity issues **in a game powered by NutPunch**, please **make sure** the following conditions are met before you start throwing hooks and jabs at the developers:

 1. **Your VPN client and censorship circumvention software are off**.
-Whatever that might be, it could be preventing UDP traffic from arriving to the correct destination (that being your computer). **Software that 100% breaks NutPunch** includes [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks) and [zapret DPI bypass](https://github.com/bol-van/zapret).
+Whatever that might be, it could be preventing UDP traffic from arriving to the correct destination (that being your computer). **Software that's verified to break NutPunch** includes [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks) and [zapret DPI bypass](https://github.com/bol-van/zapret).
 2. **Your firewall allows the game executable to bind to and connect to any UDP port**.
 This is the default behavior on Windows machines nowadays, but it's an edge case worth noting.

 ## Introductory Lecture